Hurling Through the Emerald Isle: A Witty Ireland Itinerary That Includes Croke Park Stadium

 The Wicklow Mountains National Park provides a transitional day between countryside and city return, offering landscapes that have starred in films ranging from “Braveheart” to “P.S.
 I Love You.”
 Glendalough’s 6th-century monastic remains remind visitors that while America considers a 200-year-old building historic, Ireland uses such structures as convenient meeting points without particular reverence.

 Back in Dublin, complete your Ireland itinerary that includes Croke Park Stadium with final bucket list items: Trinity College Library ($16) to see the Book of Kells, Ireland’s version of the Declaration of Independence but with significantly better illustrations and fewer mentions of taxation.
+These represent just a sampling of the many cultural things to do in Ireland beyond the sporting events.
 The Guinness Storehouse ($26) delivers the much-hyped “perfect pour” experience, which despite obvious commercial motives manages to maintain educational value about brewing processes while simultaneously serving alcohol—the ideal educational model.

 Last-minute souvenir shopping reveals the price disparities between tourist-trap Shamrock gift shops and local markets.
 The former offers mass-produced “authentic” Irish products often manufactured in China, while the latter provides genuine crafts at prices that don’t assume you’re calculating in a foreign currency and therefore immune to sticker shock.
 The traditional Irish musical instruments displayed in shop windows prompt unrealistic visions of mastering the tin whistle, though in reality it will likely join the graveyard of vacation-inspired hobbies alongside that ukulele from Hawaii.